Jsparrow/dashboard/docs/README.md

 ### jSparrow Markers

 Ten new markers for existing rules are added to jSparrow.
-Thus, brining the total number of jSparrow markers to 66.
+Thus, bringing the total number of jSparrow markers to 66.

 ![jSparrow Markers](/dashboard/img/jSparrowMarker.gif)